How Do I?

 Please visit this page for more information about renting out your unit, how to get approval, and all necessary forms.

 - How much are monthly dues?

 - How do I pay my monthly dues?

-Zero.
-Members of the Board of Directors are volunteer (unpaid) homeowners in good standing.
+No. Members of the Board of Directors are volunteer (unpaid) homeowners.

 - What’s the process and timeline for HOA violations, penalties, and fines?

 A homeowner found in violation of CHOA rules, regulations, policies, or governing documents receives a letter from CHOA’s management company making them aware of the infraction.
 If the violation has not been corrected, or has been repeated,within 30 days, the homeowner may be invited to meet with the Board of Directors in a closed door, Executive Session meeting.
 Penalties for violations may include facility access permission denials, ever increasing fines, and other legal measures.

 Visit the Clubhouse page for more information and a list of frequently asked questions.

 See our Pool information page.